-This question has been posed a lot recently and as a nutritional therapist who specialises in IBS I reckon that SIBO or some degree of bacterial overgrowth is present in the majority of "IBS" patients I see.
+This question has been posed a lot recently and as a nutritional therapist who specialises in IBS I believe that SIBO or some degree of bacterial overgrowth is present in the majority of "IBS" patients I see.
 For some people a bacterial overgrowth is the predominant factor in their IBS whilst other people have what I have termed as more of a "SIMO" or Small Intestine Microbial Overgrowth.
-Its worth remembering that if you have a motility issue with your small intestine then all forms of microbes, not just bacteria can overgrow, so yeasts and parasites too.
-In any event, it pays to undergo some clinical tests to identify the type and severity of your own form of SIBO and once known this information can guide as to the type of diet and supplements which are most appropriate.
+Its worth remembering that if you have a motility issue with your small intestine then all forms of microbes, not just bacteria, can overgrow - yeasts and parasites too.
+In any event, it pays to undergo some clinical tests to identify the type and severity of your own form of SIBO and, once known, this information can guide as to the type of diet and supplements which are most appropriate.

 SIBO - is it auto-immune?

 Awareness of SIBO has grown enormously in the past 4 years and research in the field has been led by Dr Mark Pimentel of Cedars Sinai Hospital in California and Dr Allison Siebecker of www.siboinfo.org.

 At the 2014 SIBO symposium, Dr Mark Pimentel explained the rationale for considering SIBO to be auto-immune in origin and gave the all-important mechanism of action: It is common for IBS symptoms to be experienced following acute episodes of infectious gastroenteritis or food poisoning, common bacterial causes being Campylobacter, Salmonella, E. coli, and Shigella.
 This is considered to be IBS-PI or post infectious IBS.
 Many patients link their IBS symptoms with being ill on holiday or following a gastro bug or make the link when prompted.